 This works for a light lunch, easy dinner or meal prep option for busy weeks.
-My healthy broccoli kale salad checks all these boxes and is another reader favorite!
+My easy healthy broccoli salad checks all these boxes and is another reader favorite!

-- Great for food prep - The flavors of this salad getter better over time, so it's perfect for making ahead and enjoying all week long.
+- Perfect for spring meal prep - The flavors of this salad getter better over time, so it's perfect for making ahead and enjoying all week long.

 - Naturally gluten-free and dairy-free - Whether or not you're gluten-free or dairy-free, this salad delivers flavor and approval from all.